Budgeting is a critical part of your business roadmap. Your business risks going astray if you don’t stay on top of finances from the beginning.

 Once you’ve accounted for all the expenses, it is also important to set spending goals for the future, both short-term and long-term.
 Setting goals will help you develop your budget and control costs accordingly.

 Along with costs, revenue is the crucial component to include in your budget.
-The revenue is the income your business brings in each month.
+Revenue is the income your business brings in each month.

 First things first, you need to list down all the income streams of your business.
 These will include: